DiddiLeija/DiddiLeija.github.io/profile.md

 Those that I use, _in order of preference_:

-1. **GUIs**.
-I love making things that the others can see, you know.
+1. **Game development**.
+It's more a hobby than a job, but I love it
 2. **Packaging**.
 Most of my public repos and my public contributions are about packages.
 I like making things that any other developer can download and use.
+3. **GUIs**.
+I love making things that the others can see, you know.
-3. **Web programming**.
+4. **Web programming**.
 I'm not an expert at all, but I like it.
-4. **Databases**.
+5. **Databases**.
 Well...
 I'm not a "huge fan" of doing databases, but I can do it.

 _In order of usage_:

 1. **Packaging**.
 I am currently working to find a way to improve [my existing packages around GitHub](http://github.com/DiddiLeija?tab=repositories).
 2. **GUIs**.
 I make GUIs for my local community \(to help their jobs\).
+3. **Game development**.
+I don't spend all my time in this, even when I love it.
-3. **Databases**.
+4. **Databases**.
 I don't like them, but my community needs databases for their jobs.
-4. **Web programming**.
+5. **Web programming**.
 I create personal projects with JavaScript or just HTMLs.

 ## Organizations